metricsgraphics/metrics-graphics/README.md

 })
 ```

 The API is simple.
 All that's needed to create a graphic is to specify a few default parameters and then, if desired, override one or more of the [optional parameters on offer](https://github.com/metricsgraphics/metrics-graphics/wiki/List-of-Options).
 We don't maintain state.
-In order to update a graphic, one would call _MG.data_graphic_ on the same target element.
+In order to update a graphic, one would call _MG.dataGraphic_ on the same target element.

 The library is data-source agnostic.
 While it provides a number of convenience functions and options that allow for graphics to better handle things like missing observations, it doesn't care where the data comes from.